shmsw25/qa-hard-em/README.md

 ```

-You can use hard EM updates for any weakly-supervised QA task where precomputed solution set can be obtained, and can use with any model architecture.
+You can use hard EM updates for any weakly-supervised QA task where a precomputed solution set can be obtained, and can use with any model architecture.
 This is an example code for open-domain question answering using BERT QA model.
+The base code is from [Huggingface's Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers).

+*Codes for other tasks are coming soon, stay tuned!*

 In the paper, we experiment on six QA datasets in three different categories.